-Loans and receivables
+Loans and Receivables

 Loans and receivables are financial assets with fixed or determinable payments that are not quoted in an active market.
-After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest method, less impairment.
+After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest method, less

+United Projects Company For Aviation Services K.S.C.P and Subsidiaries NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended 31 December 2016 impairment.
 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the effective interest rate.
 The effective interest rate amortisation is included in interest income in the statement of comprehensive income.
 The losses for loans and receivables arising from impairment are recognised in the consolidated statement of comprehensive income.